balthisar/tidy/README.md

 ### Open Source

-_Balthisar Tidy_ and all of its source code (including third party libraries) have been released under the MIT license.
+_Balthisar Tidy_ and all of its source code (including third party libraries) have been released under the MIT license (below).

+Items that are not source code, such as artwork and the name "Balthisar" and "Balthisar Tidy" are not licensed and remain the property of James S. Derry.
+See the Trademark and Artwork Policy, below.

 ### The MIT License (MIT)

 by Jim Derry, <http://www.balthisar.com>
-Copyright © 2003-2013 by Jim Derry.
+Copyright © 2003-2014 by Jim Derry.
 All rights reserved.

 *All files in this project are released according to the MIT license.*